The Hidden Meaning In Queen Elizabeth’s Portrait Outfit

 The RAF painting was done by Stuart Brown.
 This portrait will be displayed at the RAF base in Suffolk, according to USA Today.

 The two new portraits are part of an ever-growing collection of portraits of Elizabeth II.
-As England’s longest-reigning monarch in history and a wildly popular one besides, Elizabeth is still a highly in-demand portrait subject.
+As England’s longest-reigning monarch in history and a wildly popular one too, Elizabeth is still a highly in-demand portrait subject.